EnterpriseDB/tpa/RELNOTES.md

   pg_wal during initial deployment; if there is a volume marked with `volume_for: postgres_wal`, it will be used by default.

+- Support declarative configuration of `postgres_tablespaces`; also, any volumes marked with `volume_for: postgres_tablespace` will be used to set up tablespaces by default.

 - Support declarative configuration of BDR subscriber-only groups: any BDR instance with 'subscriber-only' in its role will join a default cluster-wide subscriber-only node group (but more complex topologies